 If you have MCAS, I recommend that you follow a low-histamine diet high in nutrients.
 Begin by eliminating all histamine foods for one to three months.
 After this Elimination phase, slowly re-introduce them one by one following The 4-Phase Histamine Reset Plan.
 To understand each step of this simple yet refined system, I recommend that you read my book, The 4-Phase Histamine Reset Plan: Getting to the Root of Migraines, Eczema, Vertigo, Allergies and More where I explain everything about histamine intolerance and MCAS and each phase of the plan in detail and offer my favorite low-histamine recipes to nourish your body.

 MCAS is often triggered by mold, heavy metals, chemicals, and viruses.
 Remove toxic chemicals from your life and choose natural, organic, or DIY beauty, body, and cleaning products.
-Make sure that your home is free of mold and invest in a high-quality air-filtration system.
+Make sure that your home is free of mold and invest in a high-quality air-filtration system like this.
 Support detoxification by sweating through exercise and infrared sauna sessions.
 Hydrate well to support detoxification through urine.
-Try Optimal Liposomal Glutathione, a fantastic at protecting your mitochondria from oxidative stress and supporting your recovery from toxic exposure.
-Take activated charcoal between meals to help to absorb and eliminate toxins (8, 9).

 Support Your Gut